top of page

 Must meet all NHRA rules for ET & speed runs

-660 OS & 660 LS classes will have a minimum turn-around time of 20 minutes between rounds
+Must meet all NHRA rules for ET & speed runs 660 OS & 660 LS classes will have a minimum turn-around time of 20 minutes between rounds.

 In the Fast 7 group to eliminate the occurrence of the number 1 and 2 qualifiers meeting in the semifinals and not the finals due to being on the same side of the ladder we will use a handwritten ladder that will swap the number 2 and 3 qualifier’s positions on the ladder so that number two will not be on the same side of the ladder as number 1.
 The ladders that will be subject to this change will include car counts of 9,18,19,21,36.

-****THE BIR FAST 7 CLASS MAY BE REVISED OR ADJUSTED AT BIR’S DISCRETION TO KEEP CLASS PARITY****
+****THE BIR FAST 7 CLASSES MAY BE REVISED OR ADJUSTED AT BIR’S DISCRETION TO KEEP CLASS PARITY****

 C.U.B.E. – Can You Beat Everybody?
 After all the Index Classes have completed their eliminations and crowned their class champions, those new champs will then run for the title of overall ICE Champion.
 The Class Champions will have to dial the same index numbers that got them to the winner’s circle and will be laddered off the reaction times of their previous final rounds.
 Any bye-rounds are given to the best reaction time in the previous round.
 Entrants are allowed only one bye round per CUBE race.

-Strip Eliminator 1/4-mile dial in Bracket Racing on a .500 Full Tree All current NHRA rules apply.
+1/4-mile dial in Bracket Racing on a .500 Full Tree All current NHRA rules apply.
 NO ELECTRONICS/GIZMO DEVICES.
-Throttle stops, and Delay boxes are PROHIBITED*Must be removed from vehicle* MSD Grid ARC Modules, Slew rate controllers, Stutter/Matty boxes, etc. PROHIBITED .
-SE/Dial in classes are not open to any vehicle driver combination in the current year’s or 2024 BIR Bracket Drag Racing Series points program.
+Throttle stops, and Delay boxes are PROHIBITED*Must be removed from vehicle* MSD Grid ARC Modules, Slew rate controllers, Stutter/Matty boxes, etc. PROHIBITED.
+SE/Dial in classes are not open to any vehicle driver combination in the current years, or 2025 BIR Bracket Drag Racing Series points program.

 BIR requires all cars running faster than 9.99 in the quarter mile, 6.39 in the 1/8th mile or 135 mph and faster to have a NHRA-accepted lower engine oil–retention device (diaper); A belly pan may used in lieu of a device attached to the engine.
 If a belly pan is used, it must extend from frame rail to frame rail and extend forward of the harmonic balancer and rearward to rear engine plate incorporating a minimum 2” lip on all sides.
 A non-flammable, oil-absorbent liner mandatory inside of retention device